 Another key assumption that informs Russian River supply availability is minimum instream flow requirements.
-Since December 10, 2022, Sonoma Water has been operating under a temporary urgency change order issued by the SWRCB, which approved using storage thresholds at Lake Mendocino to determine the water supply condition classification.
-Based on those storage thresholds, the water supply condition has been Normal since January 1, 2023 and will remain Normal for the remainder of the calendar year.
-As required by the 2008 Russian River Biological Opinion, Sonoma Water filed TUCPs on April 24, 2023 with the SWRCB to request that the minimum instream flow requirements be reduced to 125 cfs on the Upper Russian River and 70 cfs on the Lower Russian River from May 1 through October 15.
+Since December 27, 2023, Sonoma Water has been operating under a temporary urgency change order issued by the SWRCB, which approved using storage thresholds at Lake Mendocino to determine the water supply condition classification.
+Based on those storage thresholds, the water supply condition has been Normal since January 1, 2024, and will remain Normal for the remainder of the calendar year.
+As required by the 2008 Russian River Biological Opinion, Sonoma Water filed TUCPs with the SWRCB in April 2024 to request that the minimum instream flow requirements be reduced to 125 cubic feet per second (cfs) on the Upper Russian River and 70 cfs on the Lower Russian River from May 1 through October 15.
 Starting October 16 through December 31, the minimum instream flow requirements will revert back to the terms and conditions in Sonoma Water's water rights permits, which will increase the minimum instream flow to 150 cfs on the Upper Russian River and 125 cfs on the Lower Russian River.
-Beginning in January 2024, the minimum instream flow requirements were assumed to be based on Lake Mendocino storage levels as defined in the June 2022 Temporary Urgent Change Order (TUCO) since Sonoma Water has previously been required to file a TUCP under similar dry conditions as assumed for this analysis.
+Beginning in January 2025, the minimum instream flow requirements were assumed to be based on Lake Mendocino storage levels as defined in the June 2024 Temporary Urgent Change Order, since Sonoma Water has previously been required to file a TUCP under similar dry conditions as assumed for this analysis.